schemapress/Schema/readme.txt

 **Supported Plugins**

-Schema plugin integrates, and play nicely with:
+Schema plugin integrates, and play nicely with (not necessarily a full integration):

  * Yoast SEO
  * AMP plugin